Vervious/gpt/README.md

 TODO run axm for longer and make sure it actually stays on point with 7-test-2, or even a more standard baseline.

+TODO when doing addition attention, what happens if I run mlp(x) instead of mlp(LN(attn + res))?

+TODO is mlp allowing us to attenuate res?
+I.e. deletion instead of replacement?